Awful mental health in Metropolitan Fire Brigade blamed on negative work relationships

 mental health

 “There is an extreme disconnect among management and its group of workers.”
 Mr. Merlino said there has been extra that might be done to guide the intellectual health of firefighters.
-Alcohol and drug checking out on discussion desk.
+Alcohol and drug checking out on the discussion desk.
 Emergency control Commissioner Craig Lapsley said the chance of alcohol and drug testing MFB body of workers changed into consideration.
-“That is something this is at the table for dialogue and could need to be treated,” he said.
+“That is something that is at the table for dialogue and could need to be treated,” he said.

 “The chief officers of the organizations need to make sure we’ve got a working group, employees which might be able to deliver the activity they are there to do efficaciously,” he stated.
 Dr. Cotton also recommended health-for-responsibility assessments.
-Commissioner Lapsley stated that changed into something that had to be worked out in the months ahead.
+Commissioner Lapsley said that changed into something that had to be worked out in the months ahead.
 “One of the matters we’ve got started working thru now is what is affordable in standards,” he said.
-“So physical health, the fitness of being able to do their activity, has were given to be one of those things.
+“So physical health, the fitness of being able to do their activity, has been given to be one of those things.
 “Whether or not they’re volunteer or professional officers.
 I assume It is one of those things we have started working via as to what is appropriate in 2016 moving forward.”